Continuous stirred-tank reactor

 Sulfur is removed by means of a biofilter.
 To create the local aerobic conditions for sulfur-eating bacteria, air is supplied.

-Biogas is collected and stored in a gas-holder.
-Then it is dried, pressurized by a gas compressor, and pumped for combustion into the co-generator.
+Biogas is collected and stored in a gas-holder on top of the reactor.
+Then it is dried, compressed by a gas blower, and pumped for combustion

-The classic CSTR technology (Continuous Stirred Tank Reactor) is simple and easily recognizable.
+The CSTR biogas technology (Continuous Stirred Tank Reactor) is simple and easily recognizable.

-Distinctive features are the diameter of the reactor is greater than the height, heating by pipes on the reactor’s walls, a flexible gas holder above the reactor, sulfur removal by a biofilter from air in the center of the fermenter, mixing with inclined and submersible mixers.
-Reactors are made of either reinforced concrete or bolted steel panels.
+Distinctive features are the diameter of the biogas reactor is greater than the height, heating by pipes on the reactor’s walls, a flexible gasholder above the reactor, sulfur removal by a biofilter from air in the center of the reactor, mixing with inclined and submersible mixers.
+Biogas reactors are made of either reinforced concrete or bolted steel panels.

-Moisture in a well-functioning CSTR reactor is 93%.
-The organic dry matter load per m³ of reactor is 2-4 kg.
-Fermentation occurs in the mesophilic mode of 33° – 40° С.
+Moisture in a well-functioning CSTR biogas reactor is 93-97%.
+The organic dry matter load per m³ of reactor is 2-5 kg per day.
+Fermentation occurs in the mesophilic mode of +35°C to +41° С.

-The technology is most often used for processing manure, dung and stillage.
+The technology is most often used for processing manure, dung and silage.
 A biogas plant with CSTR technology is often referred to as a “farm-style”.
 It is easy to maintain, which is especially important in rural areas, but less effective than other technologies.
-The degree of decomposition is 70% – 75%.

-- load of organic dry matter (ODM) 2-4 kg/m³ of the reactor
+- load of organic dry matter (ODM) 2-5 kg/m³ of the biogas reactor per day

 - heating by pipes on the walls of the reactor